dotnet/msbuild/documentation/high-level-introduction.md

 **List Transforms**

   - If your contents contain a `%` then you will be run like a “for each” for each element in the relevant itemgroup.
-  - See the [XA doc](https://github.com/xamarin/xamarin-android/blob/master/Documentation/guides/MSBuildBestPractices.md#item-group-transforms) and [msbuild docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-transforms?view=vs-2017) for more details.
+  - See the [XA doc](https://github.com/xamarin/xamarin-android/blob/master/Documentation/guides/MSBuildBestPractices.md#item-group-transforms) and [MSBuild docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-transforms?view=vs-2017) for more details.
 It’s powerful but complex.

 **Property Functions**

-  - It is possible to invoke C# properties and functions from msbuild.
+  - It is possible to invoke C# properties and functions from MSBuild.
   - This is useful for a number of use cases, including string and path manipulation and math operations.
   - See the [documentation](https://docs.microsoft.com/en-us/visualstudio/msbuild/property-functions?view=vs-2019) for more details.